New / Special

 A huge amount of energy is released when Niagara Falls suddenly drops 183 feet.

 When a non-Christian or a taking-it-for-granted Christian encounters the power of the Holy Spirit in an immersion or outpouring or overwhelming or filling experience, the results can be uncontrollable, at least initially.
 The Spirit can overflow our psyche's container.
 The difference between the former spiritual level and the new level of the Spirit is just too great to occur without some outward manifestation.
 It's like a power spike that blows out television sets and computers.
 Usually, after the initial "immersion" experience, a Christian can learn to walk in the power of the Spirit through voluntary submission, rather than involuntary loss of control.
 The power of life in the flow of the underlying Spirit is immeasurable.
-I know this waterfall/energy differential analogy is pretty crude and can't be pressed, but helps me visualize part of what I think is going on.
+I know this waterfall/energy differential analogy is pretty crude and can't be pressed, but it helps me visualize part of what I think is going on.

 What am I getting at?
 Just this: tongues are not the point in Spirit baptism.
 Spontaneous speaking in tongues is just a symptom or tip-of-the-iceberg glimpse of the much deeper and more pervasive work the Spirit is doing to establish heavy-duty communication channels to the mind of Christ.
 That the "word" of God should pop out unexpectedly in tongues or prophecy shouldn't surprise us.